ml-unito/fair-networks/README.md

 3. now we want to give a chance to $g-predictor$ to exploit the remaining information in $N$ to predict $g$ so we re-train only y-predictor and g-predictor and in both cases we try to maximizes the performances.
 4. we repeat 2 and 3 until step-3 is unable to find a good predictor for $g$.

-**TO BE THINK UPON**: probably in step 1 we do not need to train the network also to predict g, we might just attach $g-predictor$ after the fact.
+**NOTE -- TO BE EXPANDED**: probably in step 1 we do not need to train the network also to predict g, we might just attach $g-predictor$ after the fact.
 Yet, I don't know if this might be detrimental to our argument that the final network does not use any $g$ information...
 If we leave it as it is we might argue that the initial network did try to use information about $g$ and then we remove it all...
 I'm really too tired to think it through though, it really seems that it should not make any difference and this second way may:

   - lead to a better prediction on $g$;
-  - make our approach more general (we might apply it to any pre-trained network
+  - make our approach more general (we might apply it to any pre-trained network **NOTE END**

 Upon convergence we conclude that: